EndPointCorp/end-point-blog/2013/06/05/window-functions-in-action.html.md

 *Image by Wikimedia user [Ardfern](https://commons.wikimedia.org/wiki/User:Ardfern)*

 Yesterday I ran on to a nice practical application of a number of slightly unusual SQL features, in particular, window functions.
-PostgreSQL has had window functions for quite a while now (since version 8.4, in fact, the oldest version still officially supported), but even though they're part of the SQL standard, window functions aren't necessarily a feature people use every day.
+PostgreSQL has had window functions for quite a while now (since version 8.4, in fact, the oldest version still officially supported), but even though they’re part of the SQL standard, window functions aren’t necessarily a feature people use every day.
 As a bonus, I also threw in some common table expressions (also known as CTEs, also a SQL standard feature), to help break up what could have been a more confusing, complex query.

 A client of ours noticed a problem in some new code they were working on.
 It was possible for users to submit duplicate orders to the system in quick succession, by double-clicking or something similar.
 This was fixed in the code easily enough, but we needed to clean up the duplicate orders in the database.
 Which meant we had to find them.
 We defined a group of duplicates as all orders involving the same line items, with one of a set of possible status codes, created in an interval of less than five minutes by the same user.

-This discussion of the time interval between two different records should immediately signal "window functions" (or possibly a self-join, but window functions are much easier in this case).
+This discussion of the time interval between two different records should immediately signal “window functions” (or possibly a self-join, but window functions are much easier in this case).
 A window function takes a set of rows and lets you chop them up into subsets, processing the subsets in various ways.
 In this case, we want to take all the rows in the orders table with a particular status value, group them by the customer who placed the order as well as by the items in the order, and then evaluate each of those groups.

 As might be expected, the items associated with an order are in a different table from the orders themselves.
-There are probably several different ways I could have compared the items; I chose to accumulate all the items in an order into an array, and compare the resulting arrays (I imagine this would be awfully slow if orders had many different items attached to them, but it wasn't a problem in this instance).
+There are probably several different ways I could have compared the items; I chose to accumulate all the items in an order into an array, and compare the resulting arrays (I imagine this would be awfully slow if orders had many different items attached to them, but it wasn’t a problem in this instance).
 An item consists of its ID value, and an integer quantity; I created a composite type, so I could compare these values as an array.

 ```sql
 CREATE TYPE order_item AS (